 - The first trend is to get more value from existing data.
 Companies should ask the hard question, is the customer feedback data truly translating into insight and change?
 Which after all, is the point of gathering it in the first place!

-- Secondly, it’s time to consider other feedback sources, e.g. email boxes and voice calls can easily be integrated to supplement feedback and provide 360-degree insight.
+- Secondly, it’s time to consider other feedback sources, e.g. email boxes and voice calls can be automatically analysed by conversational analytics software to supplement feedback and provide 360-degree insight.

 - Customer insight executives are challenging themselves with the question, what other operational and business metrics can we integrate with our feedback data to learn more about the cause and effect of poor service delivery?